DiceDB/dice/README.md

 DiceDB
 ===

-DiceDB is a drop-in replacement of Redis with SQL-based real-time reactivity baked in.
+DiceDB is an in-memory database hyper-optimized for building real-time applications with SQL-based real-time reactivity baked in.

 > Note: DiceDB is still in development and it supports a subset of Redis commands.
 So, please do not use it in production.
 But, feel free to go through the [open issues](https://github.com/DiceDB/dice/issues) and contribute to help us speed up the development.